Nylilsa/nylilsa.github.io/home.md

 [contributors=0]

-If you would like to contribute (whether it is anything about a glitch or about a guide you would like to post here or to notify me about a missing WR entry), you may do so by contacting me on my Discord: Nylilsa#9310.
+If you would like to contribute (whether it is anything about a glitch or about a guide you would like to post here or to notify me about a missing WR entry), you may do so by [jumpto=#/home#contact]contacting me[/jumpto].

+## Contact
+[hr_minor]

+The best way to contact me would be through my Discord [discord] !